talalter/SPL1/README.md

-The objective of this assignment is to design an object-oriented system and gain implementation experience in C++ while using classes, data structures, and unique C++ properties such as the “Rule of 5”.
+This assignment aims to design an object-oriented system and gain implementation experience in C++ using classes, data structures, and unique C++ properties such as the “Rule of 5”.
 You will learn how to handle memory in C++ and avoid memory leaks.
 The resulting program must be as efficient as possible.
-3 Assignment Definition

 In our studio, we offer many workout plans (options).
-We have talented trainers who are experts in all of our workout options (Yoga, Pilates, CrossFit, etc.), where each exercise can be Cardio Anaerobic or Mixed.
+We have talented trainers who are experts in all our workout options (Yoga, Pilates, CrossFit, etc.), where each exercise can be cardio-anaerobic or Mixed.
 For example, Yoga is considered an anaerobic exercise, while spinning (cycling) is a mixed exercise.
 In this assignment, you will write a C++ program that